emacsmirror/quick-fasd/README.md

 ### Initial Prompt

-By default, `fasd` prompts for an initial query.
-To disable this and display all results immediately, set:
+By default, *quick-fasd* prompts for an initial query.
+To bypass the prompt and display all results immediately, set:

 ```elisp
 (setq quick-fasd-enable-initial-prompt nil)
 ```

+Setting this to nil is useful when using completion frameworks such as Consult, Vertico, or Orderless, allowing them to handle filtering instead of fasd.
+However, fetching all paths from fasd can be slower for large file databases and may produce an overwhelming number of candidates.

 ### Completion Function

-`quick-fasd-find-path` uses the standard `completing-read-function`, which may be backed by *Consult*, *helm*, *ido*, or any other completion framework you have configured.
+The `M-x quick-fasd-find-path` command uses the standard `completing-read-function`, which may be backed by *Consult*, *helm*, *ido*, or any other completion framework you have configured.

 ### Standard Search Behavior

-By default, `fasd` searches for both files and directories using the `-a` parameter.
+By default, *quick-fasd* searches for both files and directories using the `-a` parameter.
 You can customize this behavior by setting the `quick-fasd-standard-search` option to refine the search criteria.

 ## Frequently asked questions